dan-mcm/danbot/README.md

 * For `WELCOME_CHANNEL` you need to specify a channel name within your discord server to use for new user addition welcome.
 * For `NOWLIVE_ANNOUNCEMENTS_ID` see the official Discord [docs](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) on how to get a specific channels channel-id
+* For `PLAYLIST_VOICE_CHANNEL_ID` see the official Discord [docs](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) on how to get a specific voice channels channel-id

 ### Getting API Keys